 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether the Company has elected to designate a derivative in a hedging relationship and apply hedge accounting and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
 For derivatives designated as cash flow hedges, the effective portion of changes in the fair value of the derivative is initially reported in accumulated other comprehensive income (outside of earnings) and subsequently reclassified to earnings in the period in which the hedged transaction affects earnings.
-The ineffective portion of changes in the fair value of the derivative are recognized directly in earnings in the period in which the hedges in the fair value of the derivative are recognized directly in earnings in the period in which the change occurs.
+The ineffective portion of changes in the fair value of the derivative is recognized directly in earnings.
+For derivatives not designated as cash flow hedges, changes in the fair value of the derivative are recognized directly in earnings in the period in which the period in which the change occurs.